maikefer/maikefer.github.io/index.md

 Currently, I'm writing my master's thesis with the topic **Analysis of the Explainability of a Deep Learning Algorithm for the Localization of Ventricular Ectopic Foci based on Body Surface Potential Maps** at the Institute of Biomedical engineering (IBT) at the KIT.
 Besides, I have a small position as student research assistent at the Institute of Applied Materials (IAM-WK, KIT), researching and implementing automated defect detection in X-Ray images of manufacturing parts.

 My main interests are machine learning and computer vision, especially their application in medicine and automotive.
-I also like: scientific writing, accesability, clean code standards and teaching.
+I also like: scientific writing, accessibility, clean code standards and teaching.

 Last semester I have written small essays about _Artefact Detection in EEG signals for Brain Computer Interfaces_ (also did a lot of implementations) and _A Survey on Neural Network Initialization Methods_.
 I also coded an Eclipse-Plugin to enable NLP-analysis of text files.
 You can find the according code in my github profile, as well as old university projects (I've learned a lot since I wrote these lines of code ;-)).
 Sadly, a couple of current projects are confident.